broadinstitute/long-read-pipelines/scripts/monitor/collecting_metadata_and_runtime_metrics.md

 --------------------------------------
 ## (Semi-)Automated Cromwell metadata upload

-If the cromwell server that controls the job were configured appropriately, metadata should be sent to the BQDS `cromwell_monitoring` automatically once a job is finished.
+If the cromwell server that controls the job was configured appropriately, metadata should be sent to the BQDS `cromwell_monitoring` automatically once a job is finished.
 However sometimes that server configuration is beyond our control, hence we need to upload the metadata from the cromwell server to the dataset, separately.

 To setup, clone the [cromwell-task-monitor-bq](https://github.com/broadinstitute/cromwell-task-monitor-bq) repo.
 Then in its sub-directory "metadata/submit", compile a binary by `go build -o cromwell_metadata_bq`.
-Move the binary to a place in you `$PATH`.
+Move the binary to a place in your `$PATH`.

 A `metadata` table will appear under the BQDS `cromwell_monitoring` after either of the following commands ran for the first time.